Density Calculator

 It’s also possible to calculate volume if both mass and density are known.
 Rewriting the original formula like this will allow solving for volume.

-For example, let’s find the volume of an object with a density of 2 pounds per cubic foot and a mass of 6 pounds.
+For example, let’s find the volume V of an object with a density of 2 g/cm3 and a mass of 6 grams.

 Common Material Densities